Light ray fluctuation and lattice refinement of simplicial quantum gravity: Introduction

 In this work, we continue the study \cite{Jia2022LightGravity} of light ray fluctuation in Lorentzian simplicial quantum gravity \cite{Jia2022ComplexProspects} to consider refined lattices.
 While the previous study is limited to a crude symmetry-reduced box lattice with just one dynamical degree of freedom, here we refine the box lattice to incorporate as many as $2^{14}=16384$ dynamical degrees of freedom.

-A main difficulty in computing Lorentzian path integrals with many degrees of freedom in full generality is the so-called numerical sign problem, which renders Monte Carlo simulations impractical.\footnote{However, see \cite{Jia2022ComplexProspects} for a Monte Carlo simulation method that overcomes the numerical sign problem for a small number of dynamical variables.
+A main difficulty in computing Lorentzian path integrals with many degrees of freedom in full generality is the so-called numerical sign problem.
+For an Euclidean path integral with positive amplitudes, the amplitudes of different configurations simply add up to positive numbers.
+Monte Carlo simulations are practical for such path integrals.
+In contrast, for a Lorentzian path integral, two complex amplitudes with large magnitudes can add up to a number with small magnitude, because the complex amplitudes can have opposite or close to opposite phase angles.
+Such cancellations pose higher precision requirements and render Monte Carlo simulations less practical in computing Lorentzian path integrals with many degrees of freedom.\footnote{However, see \cite{Jia2022ComplexProspects} for a Monte Carlo simulation method that overcomes the numerical sign problem for a small number of dynamical variables.
 See also \cite{ItoTensorCalculus} for a recent development using tensor network renormalization group methods.} We avoid this difficulty in a simplified setting, where certain lattice edge variables are non-dynamical, while the rest are dynamical but take the same value within small blocks of edges.
 Effectively, this amounts to composing many symmetry-reduced box models to form a larger refined box, as suggested in \cite{Jia2022LightGravity}.
+Since computations of the elementary boxes with few degrees of freedom can be performed efficiently through direct numerical integration, the numerical sign problem is sidestepped.
 As explained in \Cref{sec:rb}, this refined box model is expected to yield relevant results when the flat spacetime configuration dominates the path integral, which happens when the boundary condition is flat and when the Einstein-Hilbert term dominates the action.

 Within this simplified setting, light ray fluctuation probabilities are computed numerically in 3D and 4D for a range of values of the Einstein-Hilbert term prefactor $k$.
 The numerical results suggest that the probabilities converge upon lattice refinement for $k$ ranging from $k=0$ to at least $k\sim 100$.
 Moreover, for this range of $k$ the probabilities seem to converge towards a common distribution, suggesting the presence of a universality class.
 A comparison across lattices indicate that while lattice refinement suppresses light ray fluctuations for some values of $k$, it enhances them for some other values of $k$ to drive both very wide and very narrow probability distributions towards a intermediate ones.